As

 Facsimile impression London: Folio Press and Dent 1974

-A photo-litho facsimile of (a) bound in black cloth
+A photo-litho facsimile of (a) bound

-the spine, title down, publisher across.
+gilt across the spine, title down, publisher across.
 Seen with two different d/ws:

 (i) yellow paper lettered